Fayetteville Personal Injury Lawyers

 - Photograph the Accident Scene — Take photos of all injuries and evidence at the accident site.
 Document property damage and look for evidence that may support your case, including skid marks, debris, safety equipment in disrepair, or inaccurate road markings.
 In workplace accidents, you should similarly photograph working conditions and anything that may have contributed to the accident.

 - Fill Out Necessary Paperwork — Depending on the type of injury, certain forms and reports may need to be filed.
 If you’ve been injured at work, you’ll need to complete Form 18 and your employer must complete and submit Form 19 to the NC Industrial Commission (NCIC).
 If you’re worried about your employer not submitting the required paperwork, you can file Form 18 directly with the NCIC.
-An experienced lawyer in Fayetteville handling workers’ comp claims can help sort through the details.
+An experienced lawyer handling workers’ comp claims can help sort through the details.

 - Do NOT Give a Recorded Statement to the Insurance Company — Before making any statement to an insurance company, talk with an experienced attorney.
 The insurance company has one primary goal: paying as little in compensation as possible.
 A rushed or ill-considered statement can undermine your case.
 What you say can and will be used against you later in a deposition or in court.